TipsHere Are Some Important Tips From Our Support Staff

 - Only you are responsible for proper use of your computer.
 When unsure how to do something in Windows, check the help files built into every Windows program and the operating system itself, or simply use Google, Bing, StartPage, or DuckDuckGo to learn what to do.
 StartPage and DuckDuckGo do not track your searches, unlike Bing and Google.

 - Use a battery backup/UPS (uninterruptible power supply) with desktop computers to ensure clean power enters the PC and to prevent shutdown, which can corrupt files, during brown outs or power outages.
 A minimum power rating of 350 VA is recommended.
 One of the main reasons to use a UPS is to prevent power supply stress during periods of voltage drops, which occur most often during the summer.
 If your power completely stops, the UPS will give you about five minutes to save your work and shut down the PC.
 You will have peace of mind after you put one to use.
 A UPS battery normally lasts three to four years.
+With laptops, use a laptop cooling stand for optimum longevity.

 - If you start hearing clicking or dull clanging sounds from your PC, or see warning messages that the hard drive needs files backed up and replaced, the hard disk drive is failing.
 Back up all data immediately and have the drive tested and replaced.
 Or, turn the PC off and call us at (309) 751-4490 to do the work for you.